A dental crown can serve both restorative and cosmetic purposes in treating many dental concerns. We may recommend a dental crown for the following:

 Am I a good candidate for a dental crown?

-Many patients are eligible to get a dental crown.
+Many patients are eligible for a dental crown.
 First, we’ll ensure that your tooth is viable for a crown.
 We preserve the natural tooth structure whenever possible, but some teeth may be too damaged or decayed to salvage.
 Good oral health is also preferable for a crown.
-You’ll have to ensure you take care of your teeth properly to avoid getting decay under the crown.
+You’ll have to ensure you care for your teeth properly to avoid decay under the crown.

 Schedule a Consultation

-If you are interested in learning more about getting a dental crown in our Anaheim, CA, Placentia, CA, and Fullerton, CA area dentist office, schedule an appointment with Dr. Kush Patel or Dr. Krutav Patel.
-Fullerton Craft Smiles are currently welcoming new patients.
+If you want to learn more about getting a dental crown in our Anaheim, CA, Placentia, CA, and Fullerton, CA area dentist office, schedule an appointment with Dr. Kush Patel or Dr. Krutav Patel.
+Fullerton Craft Smiles is currently welcoming new patients.